Best Compact First Aid Kits for Field Use: Top Picks for Outdoor Enthusiasts

 Cons

-• Lacks a tourniquet for severe injuries
+• Does not include a tourniquet for extreme injuries

-• Limited space for additional custom items
+• Limited room for additional custom items

-At just 6″ x 6″ x 4″ and weighing 1.2 lbs, it’s perfect for your backpack, car, or home emergency kit.
+Measuring just 6″ x 6″ x 4″ and weighing 1.2 lbs, it’s suitable for your backpack, vehicle, or home emergency supplies.

 SHBC Compact First Aid Kit